Can’t make it to the Maldives this year? No problem. Then bring the Maldivian spa home to you with an island-themed DIY spa day.

-But if a Maldivian spa trip isn’t in the cards, why not do the next best thing and bring the spa home to you?
+But if a Maldivian spa trip isn’t in your future, why not do the next best thing and bring the spa home to you?

 Below you’ll find three Huvafen Fushi spa treatments and DIY tips to recreate the experience at home.
 All DIY tips come from Beauty and Travel Reviews, based on personal experience and research.

 First, Huvafen Spa guests pamper their hair with a deep-conditioning treatment using coconuts plucked from the island trees.
 The 30-minute service combines scalp massage with deep conditioning to nourish and hydrate hair.

 But you can make your own conditioner with a few easy steps.

 - a microwavable bowl

 - 1-2 tbsp of extra virgin coconut oil

 - a squeeze bottle (optional)